Cadillac de Ville series: Sixth generation (1985–1993)

 The sixth-generation Deville marked a sea change for General Motors and Cadillac.
 Under the direction of Irv Rybicki, GM completely redesigned the DeVille, downsizing the model yet again, foregoing its rear drive configuration, and introducing a new front-drive platform, the C platform (C-Body)using the first transversely mounted V8 engine in series production.

 The new C-Body models (along with their Oldsmobile and Buick counterparts) were significantly shorter, narrower, lighter and more fuel-efficient than the platform they replaced and were noted for having nearly the same key interior dimensions as their predecessors and a much more nearly flat passenger compartment flooralbeit with thinner seats and dramatically less upper tumblehome, locating windshield as well as side glass closer to passengers.

 Production of the new C-body commenced December 1983 at the Orion Assembly Plant in Orion Township, Michigan; the redesigned models were introduced on April 5, 1984; and marketing began in early 1984 for the 1985 model yearwith the front cover of the 1985 Deville brochure calling the sixth generation, the "Cadillac of Tomorrow".

 Cadillac's HT-4100 V8 remained the standard engine, mounted transversely and coupled with a 440-T4 automatic.
-Oldsmobile's 4.3L V6 diesel was optional for 1985, but was dropped the following year.
+Oldsmobile's 4.3L V6 diesel was optional for 1985, but was dropped the following year, after only 1,088 Devilles/Fleetwoods were ordered with it for 1985.
 Of GM's front-drive C-Body models, Cadillac was the only line to offer a V8 engine; the others were equipped with a Buick-derived 3.0 or 3.8 V6 engine, or for 1985 only, Oldsmobile's 4.3L V6 diesel engine.
 Later Deville model years would use larger variants of the Cadillac HT V8.
 All C-bodies used four-wheel independent suspension.

 The sixth-generation DeVille was available as a sedan or coupe.
 At introduction, in part due to an extended model year (beginning in April 1984), sales of the new downsized 1985 DeVille and Fleetwood models reached nearly 200,000 units.
 After the sixth generation's initial development and launch, GM reconsidered the marketplace and provided an extensive 1989 facelift that added considerable lengthand associated weight.